 At the beginning of every academic year, parents are invited to give any information, medical or personal, which they feel the school needs to know, in order that due care and consideration may be given to their daughter.
 Parents are encouraged to contact the school at any stage throughout the year, if they feel that any new information should be added to their daughter’s file.

 As well as the scheduled parent-teacher consultations which are held twice a year; we are always glad to meet with parents to discuss their daughter’s progress and personal development or to talk over any concerns they might have.
-If this need arises parents are encouraged to make an appointment with the class teacher, with the Head of Department or with Ms Boyd, who has overall responsibility for pastoral care in Penrhyn.
+If this need arises parents are encouraged to make an appointment with the class teacher, with the Head of Department or with Mrs Andrews, who has overall responsibility for pastoral care in Penrhyn.

 In Penrhyn, we aim to provide a caring, supportive and safe environment in which pupils can learn and develop to their full potential.
 One way in which we seek to protect our pupils is by helping them to acquire the confidence and skills they need to keep themselves safe.
-If anyone has a concern about a child’s safety they may talk to the appropriate form teacher; to Ms Boyd, who is the designated teacher for Child Protection, or to Mrs Mawhinney.
+If anyone has a concern about a child’s safety they may talk to the appropriate form teacher; to Mrs Andrews, who is the designated teacher for Child Protection, or to Mrs Mawhinney.

 Flyers containing a synopsis of the School Policies on Child Protection, Drugs and Anti-Bullying are provided for parents on the enrolment of their daughter and at regular intervals thereafter.